 The Human Body: How Do We Move; How Do We Improve?

 Physical activity is a part of our daily lives.
 Whether it’s a sport that we play, a weekend hike in the mountains, or a simple walk in the park, our bodies respond to this activity by changing for the better.
 Kinesiology and Exercise Science programs are growing in attendance in Universities across the U.S. and often provide a stepping stone for Athletic Trainers, Physical Therapists, Research Physiologists, and the like.
 With the prevalence of obesity and disease in the U.S., learning how we can improve quality of life through movement is necessary.
-We will explore brief lessons of the physiological principles of human movement and then dive into how it all relates to the physiological responses to exercise training, sport nutrition, ergogenic aids, etc. Students will have the opportunity to gain hands-on experience and examine how these concepts can be applied in a laboratory or real-world settings.
-Students will learn how to assess basic overall health and fitness and understand how to use this information to improve human movement.
-Topics will include cardiorespiratory health and fitness, the importance of muscular strength and endurance, and basic neurological functioning as it relates to reflexes.
+We explored brief lessons of the physiological principles of human movement and then dove into how it all relates to the physiological responses to exercise training, sport nutrition, ergogenic aids, etc. Students had the opportunity to gain hands-on experience and examined how these concepts are applied in a laboratory or real-world settings.
+Students learned how to assess basic overall health and fitness and understand how to use this information to improve human movement.
+Topics included cardiorespiratory health and fitness, the importance of muscular strength and endurance, and basic neurological functioning as it relates to reflexes.

 Creativity Abounds: Mathematics, Programming, and Science

-In this class, students can expect to learn a combination of mathematics and computer programming, and their relation to science, through engaging hands-on activities.
-Students will learn the Python programming language, applying the skills in real world science applications.
-We will also discuss the world of engineering through geometric shape design starting with polyhedrons and working our way to the rhombicuboctahedron using everyday materials.
-And when hand-created models aren’t enough, we will create complex three-dimensional scenes with Google SketchUp.
-We can even explore the world of DNA and bioinformatics.
-These topics represent only a few of the possible projects students may select.
-Other topics may include: artificial intelligence, computer circuit design, binary arithmetic, software engineering, graph theory, floorplan design, and numerical analysis.
+In this class, students learned a combination of mathematics and computer programming, and their relation to science, through engaging hands-on activities.
+Students learned the Python programming language, applying the skills in real world science applications.
+We also discussed the world of engineering through geometric shape design starting with polyhedrons and working our way to the rhombicuboctahedron using everyday materials.
+And when hand-created models weren’t enough, we created complex three-dimensional scenes with Google SketchUp.
+We even explored the world of DNA and bioinformatics.
+These topics represented only a few of the possible projects students could select.
+Other available topics were: artificial intelligence, computer circuit design, binary arithmetic, software engineering, graph theory, floorplan design, and numerical analysis.

-This class will explore basic human anatomy by discussing the structure and functions of the heart, muscle, brain, and other systems.
-After covering the normal function of these systems, we will then delve into medical disorders dealing with each of the systems and become detectives working on case studies.
-We will also discuss various autoimmune disorders and touch base on cancer pathology as well.
-By the end of the summer, you will learn how to unveil certain “medical mysteries” and will leave FSI with a stronger understanding of anatomical systems of the human body.
+This class explored basic human anatomy by discussing the structure and functions of the heart, muscle, brain, and other systems.
+After covering the normal function of these systems, we then dove into medical disorders dealing with each of the systems and become detectives working on case studies.
+We also discussed various autoimmune disorders and touched base on cancer pathology as well.
+By the end of the summer, students learned how to unveil certain “medical mysteries” and left FSI with a stronger understanding of anatomical systems of the human body.

 2015 Course Descriptions